ramintares/ramintares/README.md

 :blue_book: Learning to manipulate, analyse and visualise data

-:computer: Looking for opportunities in Data Analytics
+:flashlight: Looking for opportunities in Data Analytics

-Tools and techniques that I have experience with:
+:computer: Tools and techniques that I have experience with:
       - SQL
       - RStudio
       - Spreadsheets
       - Looker Studio